psychemedia/middle-english-romances/sir-orfeo.md

 Now he mod bothe digge and wrote,
 Er he have his fille of rote.
 In fomer he lyveth by hawys,
-That on hauthorne growth by fchawys ;
+That on hauthorne growth by fchawys;
 And in wynter by rote and rynde,
 For other thing may he non fynde.
 His body was awey dryve,